Best places to Visit India in the Month of February

 Rann Utsav is held from December to February in the Kutch region of Gujarat.
 February is a great month to take a trip to the Kutch region of Gujarat.
 Since February is the last month for the famed Rann Utsav, it is a great time to catch the Kutch region coming to life.
 You shall be able to enjoy dance and music performances along with the sight of migratory birds that include flamingos.

 Goa Carnival will be held in February in Goa.
 During the carnival people can be seen dancing on the streets; parades, floats, music, and masked dancing groups are sighted across the state.
 A formal ball dance called the Red and Black Dance can also be enjoyed during the carnival along with the food and culture festival that is held in Panaji.

 Surajkund Crafts Mela

 The Surajkund Fair is held in February, at Faridabad is the showcase of the finest handloom and handicrafts of India.
 About 400 artisans from across the country display their crafts during this 15-days fair held a short distance away from Delhi.

 Khajuraho Dance Festival

 Held against the alluring backdrop of Khajuraho Temples, Madhya Pradesh this festival showcases classical dance styles from all over India.
 The dances are performed in the Western group of temples, mainly in front of the Chitragupta Temple (dedicated to Surya the Sun God) and the Vishwanatha Temple (dedicated to Lord Shiva).
 A lively event, it is the highlight of the month of February in India.

 Chandigarh Rose Festival

-The City Beautiful Chandigarh is all set to experience the fragrance of Rose Festival which is scheduled to be held at Rose Garden in Sector 16 during the month of February.
+The City Beautiful Chandigarh is all set to experience the fragrance of the Rose Festival.
+The festival is scheduled to be held at Rose Garden in Sector 16 during the month of February.

 Kala Ghoda Arts Festival